loelala/Software-Engineering-II-/README.md

 ### 2.2.2	User manual
 A user manual needs to be done for the customer as a pdf.
 It should explain how to use the software.

+### 2.2.3	Coding standards (done)
+The coding standards needs to be decided and written down.

 ### 2.3	Software-Quality
 To guarantee a minimum of software-quality unit-tests must be implemented.